thomson-greg/XBOS-DR/DP/new_code/README.md

 checks needed to ensure the safety constraints are met

-TODO 4 Gabe:
+TODO:

 * Historical weather forecasting reports (needed to integrate the evaluation)
 * Confirm the integrity of the Brick queries
 * Pricing, occupancy, setpoints from CMU and UI respectively
+* Manual Tstat controls (what to do with them? store them?)